top of page

 • Natural ageing pattern

-Can Kaavi or Red Oxide Be Done in Green, Yellow, or Blue?
+Can Kaavi or Oxide Be Done in Green, Yellow, or Blue?

 Muted Green & Yellow: Possible, but Subtle